coldmanck/Machine-Learning-Notes/README.md

 # Machine-Learning-Notes
 Draft of Machine Learning Notes for CS5339 Machine Learning at NUS.
+Note that this draft is still **incomplete** currently.

 ## Contents so far
 ### 1 Formulation